California P.C. 187: Murder

 - Negligent Homicide

 - Attempted Murder

-If you or a loved one has been charged with murder, contact Los Angeles Criminal Defense and Murder Lawyer John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820 now for a free confidential consultation.
-When accused of murder, time is of the essence.
+If you or a loved one has been charged with murder, contact an Newport Beach Criminal Defense Lawyer at the Law Offices of John D. Rogers.
+Contact us today to schedule a free confidential consultation.